juneseokBang/FL_K8S/README.md

 # FL_K8S
-Implementing K8S with Jetson TX2 for Federated Learning
+Implementing K8S with Jetson TX2 for Federated Learning with Adaptive Dataset Management

 ## Prerequisites
 Ensure the following prerequisites are met: